rvfl

 def predict(self, X):

-120 Predicted class labels, in the same dtype / encoding as the
+180 Predicted class labels in the same encoding seen during ``fit``.

 Predict class labels for X.